MRtrix3/mrtrix3/docs/getting_started/FAQ.rst

 Is it possible to use data from all shells in CSD?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not yet.
-We are working on inclusion of `Multi-Shell Multi-Tissue (MSMT) CSD <http://www.sciencedirect.com/science/article/pii/S1053811914006442>`__ into MRtrix3, and hopefully it will be there soon.
-For now, any command in MRtrix that operates on diffusion data will by default automatically select the largest b-value shell for processing.
+The default CSD algorithm provided in the ``dwi2fod`` command is only compatible with a single b-value shell, and will by default select the shell with the largest b-value for processing.

+The `Multi-Shell Multi-Tissue (MSMT)
+CSD <http://www.sciencedirect.com/science/article/pii/S1053811914006442>`__
+method has now been incorporated into MRtrix3, and is provided as the ``msdwi2fod`` command.
+There are also instructions for its use provided in the `documentation <Multi-Tissue-CSD>`__.

 The image data include information on gradient non-linearities.
 Can I make use of this?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^